topiasv/cardgames/README.md

-# cardgames
+# Card Games
-A set of cardgames for card game simulator
+A collection of card games for the [card game simulator](https://www.cardgamesimulator.com/)